KTibow/pi-DriveUp/README.md

 9. Press the copy button, and put it into your notepad.
 That's all the steps needed for getting your credentials!
 ## Setup
 &nbsp;&nbsp;&nbsp;&nbsp;For the next part, backing up your Raspberry Pi, your Raspberry Pi should be running [Raspbian](https://www.raspberrypi.org/downloads/).
+1. Download <a id="raw-url" href="auth.py?raw=true" download>auth.py</a> onto your Raspberry Pi.
+2. Move the program to `/home/pi`.
-Download [`auth.py`](auth.py?raw=true) onto your Raspberry Pi.
-If you downloaded this repo as a zip, make sure you extract it to /home/pi, and run it with Python 3.
-It will guide you.
-If everything works, you should be ready to start backing up your Raspberry Pi soon!
+3. Run it with Python 3.
+It will guide you through setting up `backup.py`.

+4. Next, download <a id="raw-url" href="backup.py?raw=true" download>backup.py</a>.
-&nbsp;&nbsp;&nbsp;&nbsp;Next, download [`backup.py`](backup.py?raw=true).
-Change `client_id` to your client ID, and move it to the `/root` directory.
+5. Change `client_id` to your client ID.
+You don't need your secret, since `auth.py` configured that.
+6. Move it to the `/root` directory.
 That should be it!
 ## Running
 &nbsp;&nbsp;&nbsp;&nbsp;To manually backup your Pi, do this at the command line:
 ```bash